l3lessed/DigiRoom/README.md

 3. Administrator/Professor accounts and options.
 4. User/Student accounts and options
 5. Research wiki for students to submit, track, and log class research.
+6. Basic grading system (Use whole integers.
+No decimal systems).
+7. Simple Verification page, which allows the professor to set a classwide login code, if needed, to only allow registered students into the portal.

 <B>Current Development Notes:</B> Keep track of progress and features here